1 The truth

 Another example of a study that has high validity but low reliability is a study that uses a highly valid measurement tool, such as a survey, to measure a concept that is directly related to the research question being asked.
 However, the study may have low reliability because the survey is not administered consistently or the responses are not accurately recorded.
 For example, a study that uses a survey to measure students’ attitudes towards school may have high validity because the survey is relevant to the research question and accurately measures the students’ attitudes.
 However, if the survey is not administered consistently or the responses are not accurately recorded, the study may have low reliability.
 As a result, the results of the study may not be representative of the students’ true attitudes towards school.

-Internal validity examines whether the study design, conduct, and analysis answer the research questions without bias.
-External validity examines whether the study findings can be generalized to other contexts.
+In general, internal validity examines whether the study design, conduct, and analysis answer the research questions without bias and external validity examines whether the study findings can be generalized to other contexts.

-It must be possible to repeat the research conducted for several reasons.
-For example, if you can repeat a study with slightly changed parameters, you are able to improve its external validity and show that the conclusions drawn are reliable.
-To be able to repeat a study, everything that is important for drawing a conclusion from the research has to be mentioned.
-This is what we call transparency.
-Moreover, everything in the study must have been done in such a way that we can check the results for truth.
-In the best case, it is possible to reproduce the results in the same way they were obtained in the study.
-Sometimes this is not possible because, for example, we can never really ask the same people again in a survey, and even if we found the same people, they would have gotten older and not be the same people as before.
-In such a case, it should at least be possible to replicate the research.
-This means that we can basically do the same thing in a setting that differs only in those things that we cannot avoid to be different.
-For example, by interviewing a group of people who match the people in the study to replicate them on all the important characteristics like age.
+Research must be repeatable for several reasons.
+For example, repeating a study with slightly adjusted parameters can improve its external validity and show that the conclusions are reliable.
+To enable replication, all important details necessary for drawing conclusions must be clearly stated—this is known as transparency.
+Additionally, everything in the study must be done in a way that allows the results to be checked for accuracy.
+Ideally, the results can be reproduced exactly as they were obtained in the original study.
+Sometimes, this is not possible; for example, you cannot survey the same individuals again, and even if you could, they would have aged and might be different.
+In such cases, it should at least be possible to replicate the research.
+This means using the same research strategy and design in a setting that differs only in unavoidable ways or by intentional changes.
+For example, you might interview a new group of people who match the original participants on key characteristics such as age.

 In an empirical quantitative research study, for example, the data and the code written to process the data and analyze it should be accessible to everyone.